About the Author

-My father was a voracious reader and he took us to the library.
-I fell in love with historical fiction as a teenager and when I told him that my English teacher at Mount St. Joseph College encouraged me to write, he found an old Remington typewriter for me to use.
+My father was a voracious reader and my parents took us to the library.
+When I told them that my English teacher at Mount St. Joseph College encouraged me to write, my father found an old Remington typewriter for my use.
 I majored in English at university to broaden my scope and enhance my skills then decided to pursue a career in education so that I could be immersed in a learning environment.

-I have always looked for every opportunity to develop as a writer.
-I learned much about theatrical techniques, for example, by completing a Specialist in Dramatic Arts at the University of Toronto then teaching this subject to students at various levels.
-In addition, by studying “Curriculum Planning” when I completed a Master of Education Degree with The University of Western Ontario, I gained insight into another dimension of writing.
-A number of years ago when I wanted to strengthen my commitment to writing fiction, I enrolled at Humber College and completed a Graduate Certificate in Creative Writing.
+I developed diverse writing skills.
+I learned about theatrical techniques by completing a Specialist Certificate in Dramatic Arts at the University of Toronto.
+I taught this subject to students at various levels.
+By studying “Curriculum Planning” when I completed a Master of Education Degree from The University of Western Ontario, I gained insight into another dimension of writing.
+To strengthen my commitment to writing fiction, I enrolled at Humber College and received a Graduate Certificate in Creative Writing.

-The world is diverse and global communications have enabled us to make connections regardless of where we live.
-We must commit to continuing education in order to maximize the opportunities around us.
-Learning is a lifelong pursuit and my most recent project is studying the art of stained glass.
+Global communications and social media have enabled us to connect regardless of where we live.
+We must commit to continuing education to maximize the opportunities around us.
+Learning is a lifelong pursuit and for this reason, I have studied the art of stained glass.